TeamJM/journeymap-api/docs/howto.md

     - Don't make references to this class elsewhere in your mod.
 You don't want it classloaded if JourneyMap isn't loaded.
 2. Write other classes as needed that use JourneyMap API classes, but only refer to them from your Plugin class.
     - Don't make references to these classes elsewhere in your mod.
 You don't want them classloaded if JourneyMap isn't loaded.
-3. For Forge: automatically detects the plugin.
+3. For Forge/NeoForge: automatically detects the plugin.
 4. For Fabric: In your `fabric.mod.json file` add the path to your class that implements `IClientPlugin` to your entrypoint Example:
 ```
     "journeymap": [